Exotic to standard bottomonium transitions: Standard and Hybrid quarkonium in p p NRQCD

 The hybrid states are more complicated due to the presence of nontrivial gluonic degrees of freedom.
-At LO in the heavy quark mass and multipole expansions the gluonic excitations are characterized local operators belonging to irreducible representations of $O(3)\otimes$C group which are called gluelump operators.
+At LO in the heavy-quark mass and multipole expansions the gluonic excitations are characterized by local operators belonging to irreducible representations of the $O(3)\otimes$C group which are called gluelump operators.
 We write these operators as $G_{k}^{ia}(\bm{R})$ where $a$ is the color index, $k$ labels the gluelump $J^{PC}$ and $i$ labels its vector components.
-Let $H^{(0)}$ be the LO Hamiltonian density in the multipole and heavy quark mass expansions corresponding to the Lagrangian in Eq.~\eqref{pnrqcd1}
+Let $H^{(0)}$ be the LO Hamiltonian density in the multipole and heavy-quark mass expansions corresponding to the Lagrangian in Eq.~\eqref{pnrqcd1}

 The gluelump operators are the eigenstates $H^{(0)}$ in the presence of a local heavy-quark-antiquark octet source:

 The gluelump operators are normalized as

 For simplicity from now on we will only consider the lowest laying gluelump operator with $k=1^{+-}$~\cite{Foster:1998wu}, $G^{ia}_{B}\equiv G^{ia}_{1^{+-}}$, which is the one associated to the lowest laying hybrid states.
 Once we go beyond the short-distance limit the symmetry of the system is reduced to the cylindrical symmetry group $D_{\infty h}$.
 One can construct gluonic operators in irreducible representations of this group by contracting the gluelump operator with appropriate projection vectors, hence the hybrid static states can be written as